appsmithorg/appsmith-docs/setup/aws-ecs.md

 9. Find the **public IP address** or **DNS name** and enter it on your browser to see Appsmith's welcome page.

     ![APP_WELCOME](../.gitbook/assets/appsmith-welcome-page.png)

+>Note: In this guide the docker persistance is tied up with the EC2 instance lifecycle.
+> Auto update is not supported, please go to the service and force redeployment to get the latest image.

 ## Troubleshooting